How do I reset the master user password for my Amazon RDS DB instance?

 You can change the master user password for your Amazon RDS DB instance by using the Amazon RDS console.

-For clustered systems, such as Amazon Aurora, reset the password for any instance in the cluster with a Writer or Reader role.
+For clustered systems, such as Amazon Aurora, reset the password for any RDS DB instance in the cluster with a Writer or Reader role.
 Then, choose Apply Immediately.
-The password change applies asynchronously to the instance, as soon as possible, and doesn't require a restart.
+The password change is asynchronous, and applies as soon as possible, so the RDS DB instance does not require a restart.

 To modify the master user password, follow these steps: